Mondoweiss

 The greatest service I can provide is to pass along Eizenstat’s narrative in depth.

-I. The Jewish Community Becomes Alarmed in the First Months of Carter’s Presidency When He Speaks of a Palestinian Homeland
+I. The Jewish Community Becomes Alarmed in the First Months of Carter’s Presidency when He Speaks of a Palestinian Homeland

 Throughout his presidency Carter had greater sympathy for the Palestinians than the Israelis for the same reason that he expressed sympathy for them in his famous 2006 book: they are the victims.
 The political outsider and former peanut farmer and Navy officer appeared to like his Arab interlocutors, such as Anwar Sadat, more than Israeli ones, such as Moshe Dayan and Menachem Begin, and he was capable of Biblical commentary about Christ’s killing that left Jews cold.